Journal of Political Ecology

-The Journal of Political Ecology is an annual open access peer-reviewed academic journal covering political ecology.
-It was established in 1994 as one of the first open access journals in the social sciences, by James B. Greenberg and Thomas K. Park (University of Arizona), to experiment with online formats and to showcase new work in the emerging field of political ecology.
-The current editors-in-chief are Simon Batterbury (University of Melbourne and formerly Lancaster University), Casey Walsh (University of California, Santa Barbara), and Associate Editors are Judith Krauss (University of York); Judith Verweijen Utrecht University, Denisse Rodríguez University of Melbourne and Jens Friis Lund (University of Copenhagen, until March 2026).
-There is an international editorial board.
+The Journal of Political Ecology is a peer-reviewed open access academic journal covering political ecology.
+It was established in 1994 by James B. Greenberg and Thomas K. Park (University of Arizona), to experiment with online formats and to showcase new work in the emerging field of political ecology.
+The current editors-in-chief are Simon Batterbury (University of Melbourne and formerly Lancaster University) and Casey Walsh (University of California, Santa Barbara).
+The journal is hosted at the University of Arizona library.
+It publishes "Eric Wolf Prize" papers submitted by early career scholars to the Society for Applied Anthropology annual meetings.
+The journal is a founding member of the Free Journal Network that supports and lobbies for quality open access publishing.